maylng/client/README.md

-Email client for your agents
+Email client to monitor your agents' mails